-- We cover all of this in an Agile Release Planning workshop. - ONE day - Often in-house (or public). - Both idea and practice doing it with real work (maybe your project). - People say: "should be required", "essential".
+- For years, I have done a ONE DAY ARP Workshop. - We cover all of this content in an Agile Release Planning workshop. - Often in-house (or public). - Both ideas, and practice doing it with real work (maybe your project). - People say: "should be required", "essential".